 About Me

-In 2022 she curated The Universe Within at Mindy Solomon Gallery, Miami, an exhibition celebrating the interiority and multifacetedness of women-identifying and non-binary artists of the Black diaspora, Belonging: 2022 NCECA Annual at the Crocker Art Museum, Sacramento, to investigate how belonging is defined, established, and maintained in the United States and an exhibition in collaboration with The Color Network at Grounds For Sculpture, Hamilton, New Jersey, titled Fragile: Earth, exploring different perspectives on fragility.
-She juried the annual Hawai’i Craftsmen exhibition and curated Out of Office, an open-call exhibition investigating the relationship between leisure and work for Collar Works, Troy, New York, in 2021.
+In 2022 she curated The Universe Within at Mindy Solomon Gallery, Miami, an exhibition celebrating the interiority and multifacetedness of women and nonbinary artists of the Black diaspora, Belonging: 2022 NCECA Annual at the Crocker Art Museum, Sacramento, to investigate how belonging is defined, established, and maintained in the United States and an exhibition in collaboration with The Color Network at Grounds For Sculpture, Hamilton, NJ, titled Fragile: Earth, exploring different perspectives on fragility.
+She juried the annual Hawai’i Craftsmen exhibition and curated Out of Office, an open-call exhibition investigating the relationship between leisure and work for Collar Works, Troy, NY, in 2021.

-She also created and co-hosts the podcast Clay in Color with artist Alex Anderson which focuses on artists of color engaging with strategies of humor, cuteness, and the decorative in ceramics.
-In 2020, Vizcarrondo-Laboy curated Clay Is Just Thick Paint, an exhibition of Jennifer Rochlin’s ceramics for the Jane Hartsook Gallery, New York.
-She also curated Sleight of Hand, which brought together the work of six contemporary artists of color using humor in ceramics as a powerful tool of resistance, resilience, and healing, for the Center for Craft, Asheville, North Carolina, where she was a 2020 Curatorial Fellow.
+She also co-created and co-hosts the podcast Clay in Color with artist Alex Anderson, which highlights the voices of some of the most exciting established and emerging artists of color working in ceramics.
+In 2020, Vizcarrondo-Laboy curated Clay Is Just Thick Paint, an exhibition of Jennifer Rochlin’s ceramics for the Jane Hartsook Gallery, NY.
+She also curated Sleight of Hand, which brought together the work of six contemporary artists of color using humor in ceramics as a powerful tool of resistance, resilience, and healing, for the Center for Craft, Asheville, NC, where she was a 2020 Curatorial Fellow.

 She holds a BA in Art History from the University of Florida with minors in Anthropology and Ceramics and an MA from the Bard Graduate Center, New York, in Decorative Arts, Design History, & Material Culture.
 Vizcarrondo-Laboy was born and raised in Puerto Rico.